The Dangers Of Driver Fatigue With 18-Wheelers

-If you or a loved one has been the victim of an accident involving a tractor trailer, 18-wheeler or another industrial vehicle, damages may be recoverable.
-For a free consultation to determine whether you are entitled to compensation, and thus the peace of mind and financial relief from the costs of medical treatment, contact one of the trucking accident attorneys at Reich & Binstock.
-Either use the contact form on this page or call Reich & Binstock toll-free at 1-866-LAW-2400.
+If you or a loved one has been the victim of an accident involving a tractor-trailer, 18-wheeler or another industrial vehicle, damages may be recoverable.
+For a free consultation to determine whether you are entitled to compensation, and thus the peace of mind and financial relief from the costs of medical treatment, contact one of the trucking accident attorneys at Reich & Binstock in Houston.
+Either use our contact form or call 713-622-7271 or 800-622-7271 toll free.